These paleo chicken meatballs only have 6 ingredients, are egg-free, super addictive and freeze great! They’re also whole30-friendly.

 Or if you use lean, then be prepared for them to be not as juicy as they’re intended to be.
 And you might want to grease the pan so that they don’t stick terribly to the pan.

 You can use whatever spices and herbs you like.
-I’ve also made these paleo chicken meatballs with smoked paprika, hot paprika and other spices but prefer them with just garlic and onions powders.
+I’ve also made these paleo chicken meatballs with smoked paprika, hot paprika, and other spices but prefer them with just garlic and onion powders.

-I think other spices just detract from the yumminess but my husband prefers them with smoked paprika.
-I suggest making them as written first and then you can experiment. 🙂
+I think other spices just detract from the yumminess, but my husband prefers them with smoked paprika.
+I suggest making them as written first, and then you can experiment. 🙂 Maybe even use the these leftover Roasted Sweet Potatoes in place of the plain boiled sweet potatoes!

 For those of you who find garlic and onion powders to be disgusting, fresh garlic would be great!
 Don’t add too much minced onion, though.